derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 - You automatically fail Wisdom and Dexterity savings throws.
 - Your only action while burrowed is to un-burrow yourself as a bonus action.

+**Deku Hop:**
+You are quite boyant.
+When performing a dash action, you can walk on top of water as if it were difficult terrain.
+If you end your turn on water, you immediately fall into the water.

 **Deku Nut:**
 You can produce and spit a small Deku Nut.
 This is considered an attack with a simple ranged weapon, and you have proficiency.
 The range is 30/60 and the damage is 1d4 bludgeoning.